This post may contain affiliate links. Read my full disclosure policy.

 - 8–10 Rice paper wrappers ( 10 inches in diameter) or see notes

-- 1 red or yellow bell pepper, cut into thin strips (or sub grated radishes)
+- 1 red or yellow bell pepper, thinly sliced into strips (or sub grated radishes)

 - 1 1/2 cups finely shredded purple cabbage

-- ½ an English cucumber, cut into thin long strips – leave peels on
+- 1/2 an English cucumber, thinly sliced into long strips – leave peels on

-- optional additions or substitutions: daikon radish strips, avocado, grated radishes, grated turnips, grated beets, spicy greens like watercress or arugula, sprouts (sunflower or daikon sprouts are nice).
+- optional additions or substitutions: daikon radish strips, avocado, grated radishes, grated turnips, grated beets, spicy greens like watercress or arugula, sprouts (sunflower or daikon sprouts are nice), or cooked vermicelli rice noodles.

 If using the Baked Tofu, make this first, see note for cutting into strips.
 (This can be made ahead and chilled)